JB1302/JB1302/README.md

 ---

 ## 📖 About Me
-I’m a frontend developer building beautiful, performant web apps.
+I’m a Backend developer building beautiful, performant web apps.
 - 🌱 I’m currently learning **Python** and **Java**
 - 👯 I’m looking to collaborate on **fun, creative projects**
 - 🤝 I’m open to mentorship on **career development**